-Analysis: No roads deal due to shifting funds clash
+Analysis: No roads deal due to clash over shifting funds

 Lansing — Michigan’s deteriorating roads will not be fixed anytime soon unless Gov. Rick Snyder and lawmakers resolve a major sticking point at the Capitol: how much money to permanently shift from other spending to the transportation budget.